-Future accounts confirmed the important news thus condescendingly communicated; and in a short time afterwards the Count de Soubise visited his country, and had the proud satisfaction of being received by his own sovereign with the most gracious distinction, and being quietly put in possession of his own estates, together with royal rewards for his former services.
-The great Henry made the most obliging inquiries after Madame de Soubise and Adelaide, hoping that they had recovered their good looks, and did not retain the memory of their starving days in Paris, which he hoped they would one day visit, to witness happier scenes.
-With that gaiety of spirit, and condescending affability of manners, which endeared him to all who beheld him, he jested a little on poor Adelaide's desertion of her colours, and said, "when she visited his court, it would be his duty to make an example of her;" adding, in a graver tone, "I have ever observed, that the firmest temper
+Future accounts confirmed the important news thus condescendingly communicated; and in a short time afterwards, the Count de Soubise visited his country, and had the proud satisfaction of being received by his own sovereign with the most gracious distinction, and being quietly put in possession of his own estates, together with royal rewards for his former services.
+The Great Henry made the most obliging enquiries after Madame de Soubise and Adelaide, hoping that they had recovered their good looks, and did not retain the memory of their starving days in Paris, which he hoped they would one day visit, to witness happier scenes.
+With that gaiety of spirit, and condescending affability of manners, which endeared him to all who beheld him, he jested a little on poor Adelaide's desertion of her colours, and said, " when she visited his court, it would be his duty to make an example of her;" adding, in a grave tone, "I have ever observed, that the firmest temper, and the gentlest spirit, are perfectly compatible; that sensibility and fortitude go hand-in-hand,-I therefore doubt not, that Adelaide will henceforward be as much an affectionate and obedient, as she was once an enterprising and Intrepid Daughter.

-When Henry IV. was wounded by Chatelet, an assassin, who thrust a lance into his mouth with such violence as to dislodge one of his teeth, he pushed the wretch violently from him : who, finding his design discovered, fell on his knees and confessed that he was employed by the Jesuits to murder the King.-" Ah !" said Henry, "I have heard the wickedness of the Jesuits from many mouths, but now I know it from my own."
+^{}When Henry IV. was wounded by Chatelet, an assassin, who thrust a lance into his mouth with such violence as to dislodge one of his teeth, he pushed the wretch violently from him; who, finding his design discovered, fell on his knees and confessed that he was employed by the Jesuits to murder the King.-"Ah!" said Henry, "I have had the wickedness of the Jesuits from many mouths, but now I know it from my own."
 Six different conspiracies were detected against the life of this excellent King; and he was at last stabbed in his coach by one Francis Ravaillac.